dougtoppin/novalug-docker-images/PITCHME.md

 Docker can be used to create customized images that match your needs or distribute your code to other users.

+If Docker is installed on your machine you can try this in real time.

 ---
 ## What is Docker?